PirateGrunt/represtools/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+NOTE: This is a new submission.

 ## Downstream dependencies
 There are no downstream dependencies